firasd/vibesbench/README.md

 To the extent that it refers to guardrails around mental health, clear reasoning errors, or societal level harm, such concerns are always relevant even without invoking the banner of &lsquo;sycophancy&rsquo;.

 When it comes to disagreeing with the user, the model holding a different point of view like any interlocutor can lead to healthy debate.
-But treating the conversation like a deposition or derailing with nitpicks isn&rsquo;t necessarily helpful.
+But treating user prompts like questions in a deposition or derailing with nitpicks isn&rsquo;t necessarily helpful.

 > Look, this isn't an argument. […] It‘s just contradiction.<br />
 > &mdash; Monty Python